we’ve all been there, right?

 That screen test debacle in full

 Ah well – best stick to music, eh.
 Thought things were going rather too smoothly and a humbling was due; got one in full measure.
 Can laff about it now, as they say; even at the time it was kind of funny, in a gruesome way.
-I mean, how likely is it that a complete novice can just walk in and bag the lead in a feature film…?
+I mean, how likely is it that a complete novice can just walk in and bag the lead in a film…?

 So – a rich harvest indeed.
 The projected new album doesn’t even have a title, and there’s a lot of work still to do.
-The timing may seem a little odd, given that album #1 hasn’t yet been released; but it’s also satisfying to remind myself what all this is an aid of, namely music an’ shit.
-(Yeah… I’m not just stroking my own bloated veiny ego here, it’s about laying a pure and pristine offering on the altar of the muse… right?)
+The timing may seem a little odd, given that album #1 hasn’t yet been released; but it’s also satisfying to remind myself what all this is an aid of, namely music and all that shit.
+(Yeah… I’m not just stroking my own bloated ego here, it’s about laying a pure and pristine offering on the altar of the muse… right?)

 Anyway, sounding good so far.

 Talk about worlds colliding.
 Last Monday, gigged the legendary rock oubliette Hope & Anchor, N1.
 I’ve a lot of affection for that place – my old band played it loads of times, and I’ve had some great nights there.
-It’s an old-school stripped-down rock sweatbox in the best sense – the power of crowd and sound focus into a great white wall of energy, driving you effortlessly, till you feel Olympian and mellow like a 1920’s crooner – even while screaming your fucking head off.
+It’s an old-school rock sweatbox in the best sense – the power of crowd and sound focus into a great wave of energy, driving you effortlessly, till you feel Olympian and mellow like a 1920’s crooner – even while screaming your fucking head off.
 Entranced!

 Deliberate headlined and I guested on a few songs with them; and as before, Chris added laptop noise during my set to The Black Membrane.
 This time it was phenomenal – the whole room immersed in surging fog, floes and crackles.
 I love this shit, I truly do.